 - Bed bugs, Raccoons, Rats, Bats, Squirrels, Badgers, Armadillos, Moles, Opossums, Otters, Rabbits, Shrews, Skunks, Weasels, Mountain Beavers, Chipmunks, Gophers, Marmots, Porcupine, Birds, Iguanas, Snakes, Bees, among others

 Why we chose it: Critter Control is our top choice for wildlife control because it handles a wide variety of wild animals using safe and humane techniques.

 If you’re having trouble with wild animals in your yard, basement or attic, consider calling Critter Control, one of the few national companies that specializes in removing wildlife safely and humanely.

 Critter Control manages a wide variety of animals that most pest control companies don’t handle.
 Their expertise goes from removing the classic raccoons, opossums and squirrels (which some pest control companies do) all the way to otters, porcupines, deer, coyotes, foxes and even bobcats.

 Critter Control has a service called CritterSafe which consists of using techniques that are safe and humane for handling wildlife.
 These include species-specific no-trap animal control with one-way doors and excluders, reuniting offspring with parents, and using eco-friendly repellents to discourage the animals’ return.

 Note that Critter Control doesn’t treat common household pests, except for bed bugs.
-Additionally, they don’t remove stray cats or dogs — so if that’s the issue around your home, it’s best to contact local animal shelters or rescues.
+The company doesn’t remove stray cats or dogs either — if that’s the issue around your home, it’s best to contact local animal shelters or rescues.